rmcclosk/thesis/reading/notes.md

 * The accuracy statistic proposed by the authors doesn't give a hard "yes or no" answer to whether a model is a good fit.
 It's more like a tool to assist in model selection by eye.

+**[@gillespie1977exact]**

+* I didn't actually read this one, but it's the reference for performing simulations with concurrent Poisson processes.

 # HIV Epidemiology